The Rest of Our Life (song)

-"The Rest of Our Life" is a song recorded by American country music artists Tim McGraw and Faith Hill.
+"The Rest of Our Life" is a song recorded by American country music singers Tim McGraw and Faith Hill.
 The song was written by Steve Mac, Johnny McDaid, Ed Sheeran and Amy Wadge.

 Background

 The song is the title track of McGraw and Hill's duets album The Rest of Our Life, and it was written by Ed Sheeran together with Amy Wadge, Johnny McDaid and Steve Mac.
 According to Faith Hill, the song reminded her of the day when she and Tim McGraw decided to get married after meeting McGraw on his Spontaneous Combustion tour in 1996, when she first heard the song, and said that "there was a comfort and a security about that moment that resonates in this song."
 McGraw concurred and said: "It's got such an intimacy to the song, and I think that's what really attracted us as well."

 The song was first released on October 5, 2017, prior to release of the album on November 17 as the second single of the album.